Here’s why we always have some Biljac at home (both in the freezer and in the fridge) at all times…

 When you buy frozen Biljac at the pet store or supermarket (we get ours at Kroger), this is what it looks like:

-(For the record, a small 5 lb. bag of frozen Bil-Jac lasts over a month in our home — with 2 dogs who only get the BilJac as treats.)
+For the record, a small 5 lb. bag of frozen Bil-Jac lasts well over a month in our home — with 2 dogs who only get the BilJac as treats.
+Truthfully, it often lasts much longer than that because sometimes I only reach for one of my frozen Biljac baggies every other month or so.

 Pros & Cons of Bil-Jac Frozen Dog Food